TPC-AI/data-general-text-code-web/deduplication/README.md

 ## Step 1.
 Precompute minhash signatures

-- Source code: `precompute_minhash_pile.py` and `precompute_minhash_prd.py`
+- Source code: `precompute_minhash_pile.py` and `precompute_minhash_arxiv.py`

 - Output: `/eagle/tpc/hongz/minhash/pile/*.pkl`

 This is the most time-consuming part of the process due to heavy I/O (i.e., reading every file in the corpus).
 To speed up the process, the code is parallelized such that the documents are distributed to all CPU cores to compute their minhash signatures, and the main process will save all the returned signatures in a pickle file.
 Every minhash signature is saved along with a `key` that is comprised of a file name and a line number so that the signature can be traced back to its original document.

-To apply the code to another corpus (other than PILE and PRD), a custom `generator` is required.
+To apply the code to another corpus (other than PILE and ARXIV), a custom `generator` is required.
 The generator should accept a file object, and when called, it should return a tuple consisting of a line number and a document from the file, similar to the Python built-in `enumerate()` function.

 ## Step 2.
 Build the LSH index (in Redis)